 Enjoy the site from sunrise to sunset throughout the year.

-Another important landmark along the Oregon Trail, this whale-shaped, light-colored mound of rock let travelers know that they were on the right track towards their final Western destination.
-The site takes its name from the first wagon train to take this particular route; they reached this location on July 4, 1830.
-During your visit to Independence Rock you can walk around the entire formation, a route of about a mile.
-Like at Register Cliff, you'll see many places where the pioneers carved their name, date, and other information onto the sandstone rock face.
+Another important landmark along the Oregon Trail at just an hour from Casper, this whale-shaped, light-colored mound of rock lets travelers know that they were on the right track toward their final Western destination.
+Independence Rock State Historic Site takes its name from the first wagon train to take this particular route.
+The travelers reached this location on July 4, 1830.
+During your visit to Independence Rock, you can walk about a mile around the entire formation.
+Like at Register Cliff, you'll see many places where over 5,000 pioneers carved their names, dates, and other information onto the sandstone rock face.

 Independence Rock is open all year, weather permitting.